Josh5/xbmc-repo-builder/README.md

 1. Clone, [Download](https://github.com/Josh5/xbmc-repo-builder/archive/master.zip) or [Fork](https://github.com/Josh5/xbmc-repo-builder/fork) of this repository.
 2. Execute "./build" from within the xbmc-repo-builder folder.

 The first time this is run it will walk you through building your repository and XBMC Add-on.
-Theron after executing "./build" will update your repo from your current source code.
+Thereon after executing "./build" will update your repo from your current source code.

 ## Folder structure